March 29 and 30, 2019

-The Centre for the Study of Democratic Citizenship (CSDC) will host its annual graduate student conference from March 31 and April 1st 2017 in Quebec City.
-The goal of this conference is to offer graduate and postdoctoral students interested in the Centre’s many research areas the opportunity to present and receive feedback on their research.
-The event also allows everyone to get to know colleagues who share the same interests and are active in various universities within diverse disciplines.
-The Centre’s research areas include:
+The Centre for the Study of Democratic Citizenship (CSDC) hosted its annual graduate student conference on March 29th and 30th, in Montréal.
+The goal of this conference is to offer graduate and postdoctoral students interested in the Centre’s re- search areas the opportunity to present and receive feedback on their research.

 Photos are available here (credit: Isadora Borges Monroy).

 Congratulations to the two students who received the best paper award at the 2019 CSDC Graduate Student Conference:

 Colin Scott – PhD, McGill, Supervisor: Dietlind Stolle